daschaich/trialityCluster/README.md

 TODO:
 * Add routines to save and load configurations, appending to output files rather than overwriting them
-* Check zero-density results against local update algorithm
+* Check zero-density results against local update algorithm and against known location of phase transition
 * Reproduce results in arXiv:1712.07585 (will require additional update steps and/or reweighting)

 ## Local update algorithm for 3d three-state Potts model